MALT lymphoma (extranodal marginal zone B-cell lymphoma)

-This information is about a type of non-Hodgkin lymphoma (NHL)| called MALT lymphoma.
+MALT lymphoma is a type of non-Hodgkin lymphoma (NHL).

-This section should ideally be read with our general information about NHL.
+This information should ideally be read with our general information about NHL.
 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 Non-Hodgkin lymphoma (NHL) is a cancer of the lymphatic system.
 The lymphatic system is made up of organs such as the bone marrow, thymus, spleen, and the lymph nodes (or lymph glands).
 Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.
 There is also lymphatic tissue in other organs, such as the skin, lungs and stomach.

 There are lymph nodes all over the body.
 As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful or that the body doesn't need.
 This includes bacteria, viruses, damaged cells and cancer cells.

 Lymph fluid contains cells called lymphocytes.
 These are a type of white blood cell that help the body fight infection and disease.
 Lymphocytes start to grow in the bone marrow, where blood cells are made.
 The two main types of lymphocytes are B-cells and T-cells.
 B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
 When they're mature, both B-cells and T-cells help fight infections.

 Lymphoma is a disease where either T-cells or B-cells grow in an uncontrolled way.

 There are many different types of NHL.
 The types are grouped (or classified) according to certain characteristics, such as the type of cell involved (B-cell or T-cell).
 The most widely used classification system is produced by the World Health Organisation.

 MALT lymphoma is a cancer of the B-cell lymphocytes.
-It usually affects older people| who are in their 60s.
+It is more common in people over the age of 50.

 Because MALT lymphoma develops outside the lymph nodes, it's also known as extranodal lymphoma.